Querfurt

 Querfurt (/de/) is a town in the Saalekreis district, or Kreis, in southern Saxony-Anhalt, Germany.
-It is located in a fertile area on the Querne, 18 mi west from Merseburg.
+It is located in a fertile area on the Querne, 18 mi west of Merseburg.
 In 2020, the town had a population of 10,454.
 The town Querfurt consists of Querfurt proper and the following 8 Ortschaften or municipal divisions: Gatterstädt, Grockstädt, Leimbach, Lodersleben, Schmon, Vitzenburg, Weißenschirmbach and Ziegelroda.

 Querfurt is known as the birthplace of Saint Bruno of Querfurt.

 History

 For some time, Querfurt was the capital of a principality covering nearly 200 sqmi, with a population of about 20,000.
 The ruling family having become extinct in 1496, it passed to that of Mansfeld.
-In 1635, according to the terms of the Peace of Prague, it was ceded to the Elector of Saxony, John George I, who handed it over to his son Augustus of Saxe-Weissenfels; in 1746, it was united once more with Saxony.
+In 1635, according to the terms of the Peace of Prague, it was ceded to the Elector of Saxony, John George I, who handed it over to his son Augustus of Saxe-Weissenfels.
+In 1746, it was united once more with Saxony.
 It was incorporated into Prussia in 1815.